List of compositions by Thelonious Monk: Well, You Needn't

 Mike Ferro later wrote lyrics to the tune, and the song was recorded in 1988 by Carmen McRae as part of her studio album Carmen Sings Monk.
 For copyright reasons, the song was renamed "It's Over Now".

 Who Knows?

 A 32-bar tune in AABA-form, and is notable for its difficult melody.
-It was only recorded once, on November 21, 1947, for the Genius of Modern Music sessions.
+Monk recorded it only once, on November 21, 1947, for the Genius of Modern Music sessions.

 Work

 A 32-bar tune in AABA-form, and is also notable for its difficult melody, chromatic changes, and obbligato bass line.
-It was only recorded once, on September 22, 1954, and appears on the album Thelonious Monk and Sonny Rollins.
+Monk recorded it only once, on September 22, 1954, and appears on the album Thelonious Monk and Sonny Rollins.